gasleakdetector_web_logo

 Overview

 GasLeakDetector C++ library amplifies subtle motion and temporal variations in digital video content.
-It implements Eulerian Video Magnification algorithms (optimized for Gas Leaking Detection scenario for thermal cameras).
-The library represents video filtering function and can be used not only for Gas Leaking Detection but for motion magnification.
+The library implements a video filtering function and can be used not only for Gas Leak Detection but for motion magnification in general.
 The library is implemented in C++ (C++17 standard).
 This library is suitable for various types of cameras (daylight, SWIR, MWIR and LWIR).
-Each instance of the GasLeakDetector C++ class object performs frame-by-frame processing of a video data stream, processing each video frame independently.
-The library is only intended for not moving (or moving slowly) cameras or for PTZ cameras when observing in a certain sector.
-The algorithm works only on one CPU core.
-The library depends on open source VFilter library (provides interface as well as defines data structures for various video filters implementation, source code included, Apache 2.0 license) and OpenCV (version >= 4.5, linked, Apache 2.0 license).
-Additionally demo application depends on open source SimpleFileDialog (provides dialog to open files, source code included, Apache 2.0 license).
+Each instance of the GasLeakDetector C++ class object performs frame-by-frame processing of a video data stream, processing each video frame independently in only one thread (one CPU core used).
+The library is only intended for stationary (or slowly moving) cameras or for PTZ cameras when observing a certain sector.
+The algorithm works on a single CPU core.
+The library depends on the open-source VFilter library (provides interface as well as defines data structures for various video filter implementations, source code included, Apache 2.0 license).
+Additionally, the demo application and example depend on the open-source SimpleFileDialog (provides dialog to open files, source code included, Apache 2.0 license) and OpenCV (provides user interface, version >= 4.5, linked, Apache 2.0 license).

 Versions